maxliaops/kaggle-quickdraw/readme.md

 * https://www.kaggle.com/c/quickdraw-doodle-recognition/discussion/68006
 * at batch normalization as first layer in resnet/drn models
 * train first with cce loss, then with smooth_topk loss
+* remove the first maxpool layer from resnet/senet models